HIV AIDS: All You Wanted To Know

 Human Immunodeficiency Virus is found in blood and body fluids.
 If infected fluid enters your body through one of the following ways, you get infected with HIV:

-– Blood transfusion or organ transplant: If you go for blood transfusion without proper screening and get contaminated blood, you can catch the infection and get HIV.
+• Blood transfusion or organ transplant: If you go for a blood transfusion without proper screening and get contaminated blood, you can catch the infection and get HIV.
+These are the primary causes of HIV and AIDS.
+People can’t get HIV infection through ordinary day-to-day contact such as hugging, kissing, shaking hands, or sharing personal objects, water and food.

 How do you NOT get HIV/AIDS?

 Casual physical contact like shaking hands or sharing utensils with an HIV-positive person does not lead to transmission of HIV or AIDS.
 This is because body fluids such as saliva, sweat, tears, vomit or urine do not contain enough HIV to contaminate another person.
-Also, HIV does not thrive in insects or bugs, hence insect bites cannot transmit the virus.
+Also, HIV does not thrive in insects or other arthropods, so insect bites cannot transmit the virus.

-If you are HIV positive and want to keep from spreading the infection; or you are a non-infected person looking for tips to prevent from getting HIV, keep the following points in mind:
+If you are HIV positive and want to keep from spreading the infection, or you are a non-infected person looking for tips to prevent getting HIV, keep the following points in mind:

-Never indulge in unprotected sex—oral, anal or vaginal—with your partner.
-Always practice safe sex to minimize any chance of exchanging blood or body fluids.
+• Never indulge in unprotected sex—oral, anal or vaginal—with your partner.
+Always practice safe sex to minimise any chance of exchanging blood or body fluids.
 Use latex or condoms for protection.

 What happens if you are HIV positive?

-The early stages of HIV infection are termed as acute HIV infection.
-Some early signs during this stage include headaches, fever, stomach ache, sore joints, nausea, night sweats and skin rashes that can last up to two weeks.
-People might ignore it thinking it is a viral fever or flu.
-Most infected people might not show any symptoms at all.
+The early stages of HIV infection are termed acute HIV infection.
+Some early signs during this stage include headaches, fever, stomach ache, sore joints, nausea, night sweats, and skin rashes that can last up to 2 weeks.
+People might ignore it, thinking it is a viral fever or the flu.
+Most infected people may not show any symptoms.

 HIV takes a few weeks or months to multiply in your body and wear down your immune system.
-While this happens, an HIV test will come as negative.
-However, you can still infect others during this period as the virus is already in your body and the amount of HIV particles in the bloodstream is high enough to infect others.
+While this happens, an HIV test will come back negative.
+However, you can still infect others during this period, as the virus is already in your body, and the amount of HIV particles in the bloodstream is high enough to infect others.
 Antibodies are formed when your immune system finally responds to the virus, and it is only then that you test positive for HIV.
-Even as HIV damaged the body’s immunity, the infected person can live a healthy life for years.
+Even as HIV damages the body’s immunity, the infected person can live a healthy life for years.

 How to get tested for HIV?

-If you think you might have HIV, or have been showing any early symptoms and feel that you might have been exposed to the virus recently, talk to your doctor.
+If you think you might have HIV or have been showing any early symptoms and feel that you might have been exposed to the virus recently, talk to your doctor.
 Most hospitals and clinics offer testing for HIV.
 Home test kits for HIV are also available.
 Blood test and oral swabs are sufficient to test for HIV.
-The test will check you for HIV antibodies and if you are infected with the virus, your test will come back as HIV positive.
-It normally takes up to 3 months for your body to develop antibodies from the time of infection.
-This is termed as window period, where you might actually be infected but will return a negative result.
+The test will check you for HIV antibodies, and if you are infected with the virus, your test will come back as HIV positive.
+It typically takes your body up to 3 months to develop antibodies after infection.
+This is termed a window period, where you might actually be infected but will return a negative result.
 Hence, it is important to do a follow-up test later if you still feel at risk for HIV.

-Testing for HIV is important as early treatments can not only in prolonging your life span but also prevent the development of AIDS.
+Testing for HIV is important as early treatments can not only prolong your life span but also prevent the development of AIDS.

 What to do if you have HIV/AIDS?

 Consult a doctor who knows about HIV and AIDS and get a treatment started.
+IV AIDS treatment involves taking medications as prescribed by a healthcare specialist.
+You should begin HIV/AIDS treatment as soon as possible after diagnosis.
 HIV medicines can slow down the progression of the infection and help you live longer.
-Besides seeking medical treatment, take a counselor’s help for psychological help or join a support group.
+Besides seeking HIV AIDS treatment, take a counsellor’s help for psychological help or join a support group.
 Inform your sex partner about your infection, as they might also be at risk of HIV.
 Follow safe sex practices to keep from transmitting the disease to your partner.
 Eat well, take good rest and avoid recreational drugs.

 Related article: Simple ways to Avoid Unwanted Pregnancy